 Wherever you look, to the left or to the right, you will have a hard time finding a politician who doesn’t want to create more jobs.
 They may argue over the best means to do so, but they would hardly think of asking whether employment as we know it is a good thing.

 From his rise to prominence in the late 1960s to the last conversations with David Cayley, published as The Rivers North of the Future, Ivan Illich sought to uncover the hidden assumptions on which modern industrial societies had been built.

 The consequences of an economic crisis can both lead to and be made worse by the crisis of meaning experienced by those whose lives it has derailed.
-If this is the case, however, perhaps it is also possible that action on the level of meaning might stem and even reverse the consequences, personal and social, of failing economic systems?
+Is it also possible for actions on the terrain of meaning to help stem and even reverse the consequences?